omnicode/lara-validation/README.md

 It has the following advantages
 - More Logical way for defining rules
 - Allows to move validation rules away from controller, service or from other layers to a separate Validation layer
-- Makes rules re-usable through different service layers, controllers etc.
+- Makes validations re-usable between different service layers, controllers etc.
-- Allows to define multiple validation scenarios with shared rules
+- Allows to define multiple validations with shared rules
 - Easier to write custom validation messages
 - Better way of defining custom validation methods
 - Convenient features for defining conditional validation rules
-- Easily integrated with FormRequests
+- Easily integrated with Form Requests

 ## Contents